Professional Master of Arts in Social Innovation

 - April 1 for the Spring/Summer semester

 These are soft deadlines.
-The $30 application fee is waived for previous applicants or alumni of Grand Valley.
+The $30 application fee is waived if you’ve already applied to Grand Valley.